 For more detailed usage of Reloader, check out the official doc here.

-Learning to use helm-secrets can be challenging due to its integration with SOPS and the various encryption options it offers.
-Additionally, integrating helm-secrets with CD tools can result in increased operational overhead.
-However, if you only need to securely store sensitive data in the values file and do not plan on using a cloud secrets manager, helm-secrets is a suitable choice.
+Learning to use helm-secrets can be challenging due to its integration with SOPS and the various encryption options SOPS offers.
+Plus, integrating helm-secrets with CD tools can result in increased overhead.
+However, if you only need to store sensitive data securely in Helm values file and do not plan on using a cloud secret manager, helm-secrets is a suitable choice.

-Of course, your own experience may differ, depending on your preferences.
-To make things easier, we created a workflow helping you choose among these solutions:
+Of course, depending on your preferences and needs, your mileage might differ.
+To make things easier, we created a workflow helping you choose the best for your need:

 Secret in Helm: what's the best solution?